AUTHORIZATION: Rivers and Harbors Act of 1915 (P.L. 63-291), modified in 1916 (P.L. 64-168) and 1970 (P.L. 91-611).

-BACKGROUND: This deep-draft high-use asset was last dredged by the U.S. Army Corps of Engineers at the beginning of Fiscal Year (FY) 2017, when approximately 340,000 cubic yards (CYs) of maintenance dredge material was removed from the South Brother Island Channel and beneficially used at the Historic Area Remediation Site (HARS).
-Prior to that, the South Brother Island Channel was dredged in FY2011, when approximately 225,000 CYs of maintenance dredged material was also placed at the HARS.
+BACKGROUND: This asset was last maintenance dredged by the U.S. Army Corps of Engineers in Fiscal Year (FY) 2017, when approximately 340,000 cubic yards (CY) of dredge material was removed from the South Brother Island Channel and beneficially used at the Historic Area Remediation Site (HARS).
+Prior to that, the South Brother Island Channel was maintenance dredged in FY2011, when approximately 225,000 CY of dredged material was also placed at the HARS.
+Prior to that, the South Brother Island Channel was dredged in FY2007, when approximately 141,000 CY was removed from the South Brother Island Channel, and also beneficially used at the HARS.

 U.S. Army Corps of Engineers, New York District